decoy-school/school-site/src/main-pages/COVID-19.md

 **Nursery** children do not require a PE kit.

-**Reception** children do not require a PE kit for the Autumn Term but will need to bring in a PE kit in the Spring and Summer Terms.
-More information will follow with regard to this nearer the time.
+**Reception** children will need to bring in a PE kit in the Spring and Summer Terms.

 **Year 1 and Year 2** will need to bring in a PE kit on the days that they have PE.
 Class teachers will inform parents/carers of PE days near to the start of term.